luigifreda/rosdocker/README.md

 `$ ./run.sh pyslam`
 or
 `$ ./run.sh pyslam_cuda` if you built the image with NVIDIA CUDA support.
-Now, within the run container, you can find a copy of `pyslam` ready to be tested in your user's home folder.
+Now, within the run container, you can find a copy of `pyslam` ready to be used in your user's home folder.

+---
 ## Troubleshooting

 If you get the following error related to permission problems: